Heller College of Business

 Advising

-Business majors should contact HCB for advising at (312) 281-3293, Chicago campus or (847) 619-4850 Schaumburg campus.
-In order to facilitate graduation on a timely basis, all students should see an advisor each semester.
+Business majors will be assigned academic advisors when they reach junior standing (60 credit hours).
+Advising services may be provided by telephone, Zoom, email, or in person.
+In order to facilitate graduation on a timely basis, all students should meet with their academic advisor each semester to plan their course of study.
 Any course waivers or substitutions should be approved in writing and placed in the student’s file both in the College and the Registrar’s Office.

 Internship opportunities